Special Education Classrooms often have many members of the team. It is important to work as a team.

 5. Remember the common goal you all share.

-You likely chose your career as a paraeducator because of your love and passion for education and helping students who need extra attention and care.
+You likely chose your career as a paraeducator or teacher because of your love and passion for education and helping students who need extra attention and care.
 Therefore, do your best never to lose sight of the “why” behind what you do at work every day.
 You’ve dedicated your life to serving the special needs community, so lean on your teammates and peers to stay entirely focused on the common goal you all share.

 Special education team building isn’t easy, but if you’re committed to creating a more inclusive, communicative, and efficient classroom environment, you’re on the right track.
 There’s no doubt if you lead by example, your coworkers will follow suit.
 Everyone wins, particularly your incredible students.